chan2will/sdc-wiki/Local-device-testing-guide.md

-# Access Django server from a device locally

 1. Make sure both machines are on the same local network.
 2. Use an extended version of the `runserver` command to server the Django app: `./manage.py runserver 0.0.0.0:8000`
 3. Determine your computer's ip with `ifconfig`.
 Look for the IP on `en0`.